 Early Years Foundation Stage

-The curriculum is designed according to the New Early Years Framework for the Foundation Stage (EYFS).
+The curriculum is based round the Early Years Framework for the Foundation Stage (EYFS).

 The EYFS is made up of seven areas of Learning and Development.

 There are three prime areas:

 - Understanding of the world